rosannazimdahl/NetLogoWildfireFighting/README.md

 elevation.asc – GIS elevation data<br/>

 **Environment**<br/>
-The map and fire scenario is from an area of a large Swedish wildfire 2014, read the wildfire report here: https://www.msb.se/sv/publikationer/skogsbranden-i-vastmanland-2014--observatorsrapport/".
-From there is the elevation as well as the current temperature and wind speed during that particular wildfire.
+The map and fire scenario is from an area of a large Swedish wildfire 2014, read the report here: https://www.msb.se/sv/publikationer/skogsbranden-i-vastmanland-2014--observatorsrapport/.
+From that scenario, the elevation as well as the current temperature and wind speed is extracted.
+In the model there are also two cities placed (orange squares) to represent a residential area and influences the firefighters' tactics.

 **Global Variables**<br/>
 The model uses global variables to track:<br/>